Bonus material: Sales pipeline velocity calculator + B2B sales funnel template

 3 funnels every B2B organization needs

-Here is a list of three core funnels you need to create and track them separately.
+Here is a list of three core funnels you need to create and track separately.

 1. Marketing funnel

-In marketing funnel, we mark the deal as won when we generated a sales qualified lead and transferred to the sales team.
+In the marketing funnel, we mark the deal as won when we generated a sales-qualified lead and transferred it to the sales team.